 This is a place to take a moment and discuss the presence of unsound lines in sport horses.
 Here we see Phalaris, a transmitter of both speed and brittle front legs, John O'Gaunt who brings in weak joints, Spearmint with front leg faults and The Tetrarch with poor front legs.
 How can a horse not just jump very well but race cross-country over obstacles and uneven ground with such transmitters of leg faults in their ancestry?

-Spearmint is by the Australian-bred Carbine whose dam is The Mersey (Clemence), Catnip (Nogara-Nearco)and Plucky Liege (Bull Dog-Sir Gallahad) permeating the breed now.
+Spearmint is by the Australian-bred Carbine whose dam is The Mersey (out of Clemence); The Mersey, along with the great mares: Catnip (Nogara-Nearco) and Plucky Liege (Bull Dog-Sir Gallahad) are permeating the breed now.
 The explanations I have read about his genetic power by the experts always came up short for me.
-But the 2010 DNA revelation that Bend Or was really a ringer named Tadcaster changed all that.
-Therefore the entire honor that Bend Or had as a racer and sire belonged instead to Tadcaster.
+It all made sense finally when the 2010 DNA revelation that Bend Or was really a ringer named Tadcaster was published.
+Then we could see the entire honor that Bend Or had as a racer and sire belonged instead to Tadcaster.

 Good Mixture 1962

 Now we encounter our first inductee that is a full Thoroughbred.
-All of the Hall of Fameers are atleast 1/2 Thoroughbred, many are 3/4 and of course 5 are full Thoroughbreds.
+All of the Hall of Famers are at least 1/2 Thoroughbred, many are 3/4 and of course 5 are full Thoroughbreds.
 Facts are amazing things, no matter how many times falsities are expressed the facts just keep coming to the surface as we find in eventing, for it is clear to anyone with eyes it is the Thoroughbred and the Irish Horse that rule in eventing, not the warmblood.

 Good Mixture is a very potent package of the power lines from both the USA and Great Britian.
 Leading the dominance are the full brothers Bull Dog and Sir Gallahad, sons of the ever present Teddy out of Plucky Liege, a Spearmint daughter, making Clemence 5x5.
 These full brothers are represented by a son and daughter and combine both sides of the pedigree strongly.
 Further, the dam-sire Spearmint is found a total of four lines: 5x6x5x5.
 Good Mixture carries a Teddy/Spearmint potency, with all other power lines in his pedigree lagging behind this.